OCR-D/ocrd-website/site/en/models.md

 ### Models and Docker

-If you are using OCR-D with Docker, we recommend keeping all downloaded resources in a persistent host directory, separate of the `ocrd/*` Docker container and data directory, and mounting that resource directory into a specific path in the container alongside the data directory.
+If you are using OCR-D with Docker, we recommend keeping all downloaded resources in a persistent host directory, separate of the OCR-D Docker container(s) and data directory, and mounting that resource directory into a specific path in the container alongside the data directory.
 The host resource directory can be empty initially.
 Each time you run the Docker container, your processors will access the host directory to resolve resources, and you can download